Sheraton New York Times Square Hotel

 At a glance: If any hotel is a metaphor for New York City’s dense population, it’s the Sheraton New York Times Square.

 It always seems like a convention is going on somewhere in this enormous tower.
-We’ve never seen the lobby empty.
+I’ve never seen the lobby empty.
 And the masses passing through the immense revolving glass doors -- business people, sports teams, flight attendants, politicians, tourists – look like a sample crowd at JFK – or Las Vegas.

 This is not the place to come if you’re a fan of boutique hotels and quiet little nooks.
 Still, in 2012 the hotel celebrated its 50th anniversary (it opened in September 1962 as the Americana, a bash, modern tower built in anticipation of the 1964 New York World’s Fair).
 And following a major refurbishment of all 1,781 rooms, complete with new bathrooms, the Sheraton looks poised to take on its next half century (ballroom renovations are next).